On the Complexity of Language Membership for Probabilistic Words: CFLs and Unambiguity

 We do not claim that the cubic dependency in the probabilistic word is optimal, and leave to future work the investigation of whether the complexity can be lowered, e.g., to match the complexity of Valiant's parser~\cite{valiant1975general}, or the quadratic upper bound given by the Earley parser for unambiguous CFGs~\cite{earley1970efficient}.

 This result implies that $\prob$ is tractable for many CFGs, e.g., the language of palindromes, the language $\{a^n b^n \mid n \in \NN\}$, or the language of Dyck words.
 It also implies the tractability in data complexity of subclasses of uCFGs, for instance \emph{deterministic CFGs}~\cite{ginsburg1965deterministic}, or indeed all \emph{regular languages}.
 Our result generalizes the tractability in combined complexity of (weighted or unweighted) counting for regular languages given as \emph{unambiguous automata}, see, e.g.,~\cite{colcombet2015unambiguity}.
-We note that, by contrast, hardness holds in combined complexity with nondeterministic automata as input: the problem is then \#P-complete~\cite{alvarez1993very} but admits an FPRAS~\cite{arenas2021nfa}.
+We note that, by contrast, hardness holds in combined complexity with nondeterministic automata as input: we come back to this in \cref{sec:morecombined}.

-\begin{proofsketch} We convert the input uCFG $\Gamma$ in linear time into \emph{arity-2 normal form} (2NF)~\cite{lange2009cnf}, which preserves unambiguity~\cite[Appendix~A.2]{amarilli2022efficient}.
+\cref{prp:cyk} in fact will follow immediately from results given later in the paper, i.e., by combining \cref{prp:circuittract} and \cref{prp:cykcircuit}.
+Still, we provide a short alternative proof sketch here:

+\begin{proof}[Proof sketch of \cref{prp:cyk}] We first preprocess the input uCFG $\Gamma$ in linear time to make it into \emph{arity-2 normal form} (2NF)~\cite{lange2009cnf}.
+In other words, $P$ consists of productions of the following form for various nonterminals $X$: \begin{itemize} \item $X \rightarrow \epsilon$ \item $X \rightarrow a$ for $a \in \Sigma$ \item $X \rightarrow Y$ for $Y \in N$ \item $X \rightarrow YZ$ for $Y, Z \in N$ \end{itemize} It is known that this operation preserves unambiguity~\cite[Appendix~A.2]{amarilli2022efficient}.
 We then generalize the textbook CYK parsing algorithm that computes inductively, for each nonterminal $X$ and each interval $1 \leq i \leq j \leq n$, whether the factor of the input word with endpoints $[i,j]$ can be derived from~$X$.
 Instead, we compute the \emph{total probability} of the words that can be derived from~$X$ in the distribution represented by the factor $(p_i, \ldots p_j)$.
-As $\Gamma$ is unambiguous, every word admits at most one derivation tree, so there are no double counts. \end{proofsketch}
+As $\Gamma$ is unambiguous, every word admits at most one derivation tree, so there are no double counts. \end{proof}

 However, for arbitrary CFGs, we cannot solve $\prob$ simply by counting the probability of derivation trees in this fashion -- because the probability of words with multiple derivation trees is counted as many times as there are trees\footnote{However, the algorithm as presented could apply to those CFGs in which all accepted words have precisely the same number of derivation trees.
 We do not know if this strictly generalizes uCFLs: see~\cite{cstheoryambig}.}.